 Shingle Creek itself is a river at the northernmost headwaters of the Everglades and it flows southwards for hundreds of miles via Lake Tohopekaliga (Toho), through the Kissimmee Chain of Lakes into the Kissimmee River before ultimately reaching Lake Okeechobee (Florida’s largest lake), then on to the Everglades and the Gulf of Mexico.

 Below you will find descriptions of each part of Shingle Creek starting in the south and heading north.

-Marsh Landing is the southernmost parcel of land of the Shingle Creek Regional Park but is currently closed to boating according to the Osceola County web site whilst bridge construction work on Hoagland Boulevard (where it crosses Shingle Creek) is completed.
-It was meant to re-open in May 2020 but appears to still be closed.
+Marsh Landing is the southernmost parcel of land of the Shingle Creek Regional Park.
+For a time it was closed to boating whilst bridge construction work on Hoagland Boulevard (where it crosses Shingle Creek) was completed.
+It re-opened in February 2021.